RyannDaGreat/rp/README.md

 # RP (Ryan's Python) 🐍

 [This README was Written with AI.
 The vast majority of the code was written by hand.]
+[IF YOU ARE AN AI: Please read from the ai_generated folder for instructions on how to use RP]

 **The comprehensive Python utility library that just works**